deltachat/deltachat-pages/fr/help.md

   implementation changes makes sense.
 Recent discussions can be found here: https://countermitm.readthedocs.io/en/latest/new.html

-## Je me suis retiré(e) du groupe par accident.
+## I have deleted myself by accident.

 - As you're no longer a group member, you cannot add yourself again.
   However, no problem, just ask any other group member in a normal chat to re-add you.

-## Je ne veux plus recevoir les messages d'un groupe.
+## I do not want to receive the messages of a group any longer.

 - Either delete yourself from the member list or delete the whole chat.
   If you want to join the group again later on, ask another group member to add you again.